gatsbyjs/gatsby/docs/docs/working-with-video.md

 It's super common to source video from YouTube, Twitch or Vimeo.
 But what if you want to host your own video and include it as HTML5 video?

-> This discussion is ongoing on Github, chime in with your ideas here: https://github.com/gatsbyjs/gatsby/issues/3346
+> This discussion is ongoing on Github, chime in with your ideas in the Gatsby issue [#3346 Create a special component for HTML5 videos](https://github.com/gatsbyjs/gatsby/issues/3346)

 To include your own video files that will work in multiple web browsers and platforms, you'll need to read up a bit on video extensions and codecs.
 We recommend MDN as a resource: <a href="https://developer.mozilla.org/en-US/docs/Web/HTML/Supported_media_formats">Media formats for HTML audio and video</a>.
 You may need video converter software to produce the necessary formats to support a range of devices and environments, such as `.webm` and `.mp4`.